davecrump/portsdown4ng/README.md

 ![portsdown banner](templates/images/Portsdown_4.jpg)
 # Portsdown 4 Next Generation Build For RPi 4 using Bullseye

-**The Portsdown 4NG** is a DVB-S and DVB-S2 digital television system for the Raspberry Pi 4.
+**The Portsdown 4NG** will be a DVB-S and DVB-S2 digital television system for the Raspberry Pi 4.
+Note that it is currently in the early stages of development and has VERY limited functionality.

 The core of the system was written by Evariste Courjaud F5OEO and is maintained by him.
 This BATC Version, known as the Portsdown, has been developed by a team of BATC members for use with a LimeSDR, Pluto or a DATV Express PCB and a MiniTiouner or Knucker tuner.
 The intention is that the design should be reproducible by someone who has never used Linux before.
 Detailed instructions on loading the software are listed below, and further details of the complete system design and build are on the BATC Wiki at https://wiki.batc.org.uk/The_Portsdown_Transmitter.
 There is a Forum for discussion of the project here: https://forum.batc.org.uk/viewforum.php?f=103

 This version is based on Raspberry Pi OS Bullseye and is only compatible with the Raspberry Pi 4 and 7 inch screen (or DFRobot 5 inch DSI Screen).